yanorax/AnimationTree-StateMachine-Demo/README.md

-# Godot AnimationTree StateMachine Demo Project
+# AnimationTree StateMachine Demo Project for Godot Engine

 This project is a learning tool to better understand how the Godot AnimationTree Node with embedded StateMachine controls 3D animated models.